Esri/i3s-spec/README.md

 In addition, the OGC 1.1 update for MeshPyramids Profile is picking up minor additional updates from I3S 1.6 for 3D Objects and Integrated Mesh Scene Layers as detailed in [here](#version-16).

-The Point Cloud Scene Layer specification that is currently going thru the adoption process for inclusion as part of OGC I3S 1.1 is an example where new layer types could be added to I3S Standard.
-Similarly, [Building Scene Layer](docs/1.6/BSL_ReadMe.md) as well as performance optimizations for MeshPyramids profile released under I3S 1.6 and 1.7 specification respectively, will be submitted for inclusion as part of I3S OGC standard.
+The Point Cloud Scene Layer specification that is currently going thru the adoption process for inclusion as part of OGC I3S 1.1 is an example where new layer types are being added be added to I3S Standard.

+The following changes to the I3S community specification are yet to be proposed for incorporation into the OGC Community Standard :
+- The performance optimizations for the MeshPyramids profile that are part of the I3S 1.7 community specification
+- Inclusion of the [Building Scene Layer](docs/1.6/BSL_ReadMe.md) first introduced at I3S 1.6

 ## What's New?